Knowing how to raise capital efficiently is a daunting task. Sploda is here to help!

 - You have not created a sense of urgency for the investor.
 Ensure you communicate why the investor needs to invest NOW.

-- You’ve priced your company too high (assuming you are selling your business or offering equity).
+- You’ve priced your company too high (assuming you are selling your business or offering equity in return for a price).

 - The investor doesn’t think you are ready yet.